Your Cart is Empty

 Notify me when this product is available: Add me to the store mailing list

 A very colorful globe, about 6 pounds.
 Bright orange with green and cream striping on the cap.
-Shaped like a small butter-cup squash.
-25 seeds
+Shaped like a small buttercup squash.

-Cucurbita Gourds- Harvest mature gourds before cold weather.
-Frost or freezing conditions causes’ injury to skins.
+Cucurbita Gourds: Harvest mature gourds before cold weather.
+Color deepens and skin is hard.
+Frost or freezing conditions causes injury to skins.
 Keep in a cool, dark, dry place for curing.

-Lagenaria Gourds- Harvest in the fall after light frosts, when leaves die but before heavy frost arrives.
-Require a long drying period; 3-6 months with good ventilation and the gourds should not be touching each other.
+Lagenaria Gourds: Harvest in the fall after a few frosts.
+Leaves and stems should be brown and dried and skin color faded.
+Require a long drying period; 3-6 months in a dry area with good ventilation.
+The gourds should not be touching each other.
 Check often for soft or rotten ones, discard them and if mold forms, wipe it off.
 When the seeds rattle inside and feel light they are dried.